 Azure App Registration for Select SharePoint Sites

-Create the App Registration in Azure.
+Create the App Registration in Azure

-• First, create a self-signed certificate.
+• First, create a Create a self-signed Certificate using PowerShell.

 • Save the .cer and .pfx files and the information used to create the certificate.